Saif-k93/SingleInstance/README.md

 # SingleInstance
-A Qt 6 / QML application that ensures only a single instance of the app runs at a time.
+Qt 6 / QML application that ensures only a single instance of the app runs at a time.

 ---